germal/OpenCVB/README.md

 VB.Net is not a language associated with computer vision algorithms.
 But the proliferation of examples in OpenCVB suggests this may be an oversight.
-Even the seasoned developer should recognize what is obvious to the beginner: VB.Net has the ability to provide clarity.
+Even the seasoned developer should recognize what is obvious to the beginner: VB.Net can keep the code simple to read and write.
 VB.Net is a full-featured language just like C\# with lambda functions and multi-threading and VB.Net includes user interface tools that are flexible and complete (check boxes, radio buttons, sliders, TrueType fonts, and much more) - options missing from OpenCV's popular HighGUI library.
 (All existing HighGUI interfaces are still supported though.)

 The main caution in using VB.Net is to treat it as a scripting language like Python.
 Most of the algorithms avoid pixel-by-pixel details – VB.Net can be detailed but it will be slower than optimized C++.
-Usually, OpenCV is doing most of the real work in optimized C++ through the OpenCVSharp interface.
+Usually, OpenCVB is doing most of the real work in optimized C++ through the OpenCVSharp interface.
 Most algorithms run reasonably fast even in Debug mode because the release version of OpenCVSharp is active even when the solution is in Debug mode.

-Critics will point out that a Windows 10 app using VB.Net is not easily portable but the entire OpenCVB application does not need to be ported to other platforms.
-Only individual algorithms will need to be ported after they are debugged and polished and most algorithms consist almost entirely of OpenCV API’s which are already available everywhere.
-OpenCVB’s value lies in the ability to freely experiment and finish an OpenCV algorithm before even starting a port to a different platform.
+Critics will point out that a Windows 10 app using VB.Net is not easily portable to other platforms but the entire OpenCVB application does not need to be ported to other platforms.
+Only individual algorithms will need to be ported after they are debugged and polished and most algorithms consist almost entirely of OpenCV API’s which are available everywhere.
+OpenCVB’s value lies in the ability to experiment and finish an OpenCV algorithm before even starting a port to a different platform.
 Confining development to OpenCVB’s C++ interface should provide the most portable version of any algorithm but even VB.Net code is also easily ported to a variety of non-Windows platforms.

 **Camera Interface**

-All the camera code is isolated in the “camera” class – see cameraD400Series.vb, cameraKinect.vb, cameraMynt.vb (unfinished), cameraZed2.vb or cameraT265.vb.
+All the camera code is isolated in the “camera” class – see cameraD400Series.vb, cameraKinect.vb, cameraMynt.vb, cameraZed2.vb or cameraT265.vb.
 There are no references to camera interfaces anywhere else in the code.
 Isolating the camera support from the algorithms strips the code to just the essential OpenCV API’s needed.

 For example, the Kinect for Azure camera support is isolated to the cameraKinect.vb class and a supporting Kinect4Azure DLL that provides all the